Chickadee perched on a fall tree in New England

 Fall birding in Massachusetts is a rewarding experience that allows you to connect with nature and witness the seasonal migration of some of the most beautiful bird species.
 Whether you visit local birding hotspots or attract birds to your yard, fall is the perfect time to enjoy this beloved pastime.

-Stop by Mahoney’s to find everything you need for fall birding, including bird feeders, suet, and native plants to attract birds to your garden.
+Stop by Mahoney’s or check out our online store to find everything you need for fall birding, including bird feeders, suet, and native plants to attract birds to your garden.